Global BC at Concord’s 2017 New Year’s Eve celebration in Vancouver | Globalnews.ca

 Celebrate the New Year with Global BC!

-Join Global News Hour at 6 and an hour-long special of Global News at 11 with anchors Chris Gailus and Sophie Lui, meteorologist Kristi Gordon and sports anchor Squire Barnes, broadcasting live on-location at Canada Place Way as we ring in the New Year with the Concord’s NYE Vancouver.
+Join Global News Hour at 6 and an hour-long special of Global News at 11 with anchors Chris Gailus and Sophie Lui, meteorologist Kristi Gordon and sports anchor Squire Barnes, broadcasting live on-location at Canada Place Way as we ring in Happy News Year with the Concord’s NYE Vancouver.

-While on site, don’t forget to take your snapshot behind the Global BC news desk.
+While on site, don’t forget to take your FREE Snapshot behind the Global BC News Desk and pick up your FREE Happy News Year! foam hat.

 Click here to retrieve your photo.